AviatrixSystems/Docs/Whitepapers/EnterpriseCloudMigration/index.md

 ## Technical Challenges

 The technical requirements and challenges enterprises face during this journey to the cloud are multi-faceted.
+Enterprise applications represent a significant on premise investment with critical value, and years of development.
+Even with a “lift and shift” methodology, organizations may struggle with inherent interdependencies to move them, along with the data, to the public cloud.
+One of the CIO’s highest priorities must be to minimize risk when the move is made as these applications usually are mission critical.

 ### Latency
 ### Throughput